adocilesloth/InstantReplay/README.md

 	Set your Recording to a constant name (so remove all the % stuff).
 Makes it
 	easy to point your replay source to a file that will exist.
 	Point your Media Source to what your replay will be saved as.

-Notes:
-	When the Instant Replay is active, the Aux (microphones and the like) and
-	Desktop audio will be muted.
-They will then unmute when the scene switches
-	back.